 Technology is the enabler of this future state.
 If companies can successfully link the systems, they will be able to evolve to this dynamic routing strategy.
 But in addition to deploying the right technologies to enable intelligent routing, companies also must catalog the elements involved: What are the systems that comprise a balanced scorecard?
 How do you judge your associates’ effectiveness and map to the systems that build that profile such as a quality monitoring system or CRM?

 Take inventory of those elements and adapt.
 Ultimately, the contact center of the future will be designed less around the product that the customers are calling about and more around customer and associate profiles and behavior.

 The contextual based IVR is something we run for a number of our customers.
 When a customer calls into a contact center, the IVR is able to look up the customer and present that person with a tailored message.
 For example, a customer may call his/her electric company when his power goes out and the message alerts him that the company understands he’s experiencing an outage and power will be restored within the hour.

 Smart IVRs can also proactively recognize when customers are eligible for certains offers and present them with a customized IVR experience, “Hello customer, you are now eligible for offer X.” By activating a smart IVR, companies are proactively advising them about offers or events and enabling greater sales based on profile-based offers.

 Intelligent call routing and smart IVR can both be helpful tools in improving the customer service and caller experience.
 Together, they can position your contact center as being a dynamic service center.
-However, they’ll be effective only if companies can properly allocate and define their call center resources and integrate customer data with agent scores and benchmark data.
+However, they’ll be effective only if companies can properly allocate and define their call center resources and integrate customer data with associate scores and benchmark data.
 If they are successful at this task then the call center and callers will be rewarded with the benefits of intelligent call routing and smart IVR.